 This post may contain affiliate links, view our disclosure.

-Japanese Beef Curry is a richly spiced curry stew with tender pieces of beef, as well as potato, carrot, and onion in a balanced sweet and savory gravy.
-The secret to the depth of flavor is the curry roux, which you can easily make yourself or use store-bought if you prefer.
+Japanese beef curry is a richly spiced curry stew with tender pieces of meat, hearty potato, carrot, and onion in a balanced sweet and savory gravy.
+The secret to its depth is curry roux, which you can easily make yourself or use store-bought if you prefer.

 A hint of unsweetened cocoa powder is a traditional ingredient in Japanese curry.
 Cocoa powder adds rich depth, earthy complexity, and robust color, without adding sweetness.
 Actually, the bitterness of unsweetened cocoa powder helps create a balanced flavor profile along with the sweet and spicy ingredients.